Position: Universal Time Series Foundation Models Rest on a Category Error: Argument I: The Category Error and Dimension Collapse

-When we pour these incompatible fluids into a single ``Universal Model," we create negative transfer.
+The Category Error is not only limited to forecasting, but it also degrades discriminative tasks.
+Sequence dynamics carry contradictory semantics across domains.
+Consider an Anomaly Detection task where sensor values suddenly drop to zero and flatline.
+If this data comes from an industrial battery, it indicates a catastrophic sensor disconnection.
+However, if the same numerical sequence comes from retail sales, it simply indicates the store has closed for the night.
+Similarly, in Feature Extraction, a sudden localized spike might correspond to a promotional event in e-commerce, but to a thermal runaway in chemical engineering.
+If a generic TSFM maps these to the identical latent representation, it strips away semantics.

+When disconnected domains are forced to share a single representation space, negative transfer frequently emerges.
 Evidence from recent benchmarks supports this.
-Research on Moirai and TimeGPT shows that while they perform well on generic patterns, they often struggle to beat simple univariate baselines like ARIMA or seasonal Naive methods on specific tasks \cite{ma2024assessing, reddit2025overrated}.
-More damningly, studies on negative transfer in time series forecasting demonstrate that pre-training on a diverse corpus can degrade performance on specific downstream tasks compared to training from scratch, particularly in finance where the rules of the source domain (e.g., weather smoothness) actively contradict the target domain (market volatility) \cite{lee2024reinforced, ma2022intra}.
-This phenomenon has been empirically validated in studies showing that pre-trained models like Delphyne, while robust in general settings, struggle to outperform specialized baselines in financial risk analysis due to this domain mismatch \cite{wu2025delphyne_arxiv}.
+Research on popular foundational models shows that while they perform well on generic interpolation, they often struggle to beat simple univariate baselines like ARIMA or seasonal Naive methods on specific tasks \cite{ma2024assessing}.
+More importantly, studies on negative transfer in time series forecasting demonstrate that pre-training on a diverse corpus can systematically degrade performance on specific downstream tasks compared to training from scratch.
+This is particularly prevalent in finance, where the governing rules of the source domain (e.g., weather smoothness) actively contradict the target domain (e.g., market volatility) \cite{lee2024reinforced, ma2022intra}.
+This phenomenon has been empirically validated in studies showing that broadly pre-trained models struggle to outperform specialized baselines in financial risk analysis due to this exact domain impedance mismatch \cite{wu2025delphyne_arxiv}.